-If a member of staff is concerned that a pupil may be suffering harm or is at risk of harm, the matter should be referred to the DSL as soon as possible using the pupil concern form (see: Appendix 3).
+If a member of staff is concerned that a pupil may be suffering harm or is at risk of harm, the matter should be referred to the DSL as soon as possible using the Record of Concern Form (see: Appendix 3).
 This should be completed by hand and given to the DSL in a sealed envelope.